Have questions about my editing services? Get answers here!

 I have experience editing everything from full-length novels, to short stories, to thesis papers, to short blog e-books in any and all genres.

-That said, my favorite (and most qualified) genres of fiction are crime/thriller, historical fiction, women’s fiction, and other realistic fictions.
-I also have preference working with e-books for blogs and creative nonfiction.
+That said, my favorite (and most qualified) genres of fiction are young adult, new adult, historical fiction, women’s fiction, and other realistic fictions.
+I have edited fantasy, although it is not my favorite genre.
+In nonfiction, I also have preference working with e-books for blogs and journalistic creative nonfiction.

 I do not edit children’s books, picture books, early readers chapter books, and books where humans are not the main characters.

-If you have questions about my specific experience in your genre, contact me either at the bottom of this page or via email.
+If you have questions about my specific experience in your genre, feel free contact me either at the form at the bottom of this page or via email.

 2. Are you available for regular projects?